DuckyCrayfish/hourglass/README.md

 While many of the configuration options are accessible through via the [config command](#hourglass-config-config-key-value), some can only be accessed by visiting the mod's config files.
-Most of the options are located in the mod's [server config file](#default-server-config), which is located at `./saves/<save>/serverconfig/hourglass-server.toml` for single-player worlds, or `./world/serverconfig/hourglass-server.toml` for multiplayer servers.
-A few client-specific options also exist and can be found in `./config/hourglass-client.toml`.
-All paths listed are relative to the Minecraft client/server directory.
+Most of the options are located in the mod's [server config file](#default-server-config) in both single-player worlds and multiplayer servers.
+A few client-specific options also exist in the [client config file](#default-client-config).

 Modpack developers may customize the Hourglass server settings in their modpack by first tweaking the server settings in a test world and then moving the file to the `./defaultconfigs` folder of